 Sun Mountain H2NO Lite Cart Bag

 Although designated with the ‘lite’ tag it actually weighs in at 2.9 kg so is one of the heavier bags in this roundup.
-If you mainly use a ride-on cart then it’s less of an issue but if you prefer to walk then it is something to bear in mind.
+If you mainly use a ride-on cart then it’s less of an issue, but if you prefer to walk, it is something to bear in mind.

 As with the staff cart bag, this features a 14-way divider and has waterproof fabric.
 It also has the same cart strap pass-through mechanism.
 It comes with the almost obligatory taped seams and water-resistant zippers.